douglasgreen/duolingo/spanish.md

 - to study - estudiar
 - to surprise - sorprender
 - to swim - nadar
-- to take - tomar
+- to take - tomar; coger
 - to talk - hablar
 - to taste - probar; saborear
 - to teach - enseñar